fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ## 🌿 Git Branches

-Whenever you are working on a task, which requires changes to the project source code, you should create a git branch and make your changes in it.
+Whenever you are working on a task, that requires changes to the project source code, you should create a git branch and make your changes in it.
 You can associate a GitHub issue with a branch by going to the issue page, and selecting the `Create a branch` button under `Development` in the right-hand side of the page.

 When creating a branch, you should specify a name for it.
-I recommend you including the GitHub issue number in the branch name.
+I recommend you include the GitHub issue number in the branch name.
 Personally, I name my branches `SUG-<ticket number>` (`SUG` is shortened from `SUGAMING`), but you can go with whatever suits you (including the default suggested by GitHub).

 Before starting work on a feature, **always remember to `git checkout` your branch locally**.
 Direct pushes to the `main` branch are restricted.